broeker/spacebook/pages/images.md

 ![Space](https://source.unsplash.com/random/300x300)

-->_A random Unsplashed image at 300x300_<-
+-> _A random Unsplashed image at 300x300_ <-

 ## Sizing images
 You are responsible for your image sizing and optimization, and should upload the smallest useful version of your image.
-Future version of spacebook will take better advantage of the [Eleventy image plugin](https://github.com/11ty/eleventy-img) to make this a bit easier.
+Future versions of spacebook will take better advantage of the [Eleventy image plugin](https://github.com/11ty/eleventy-img) and/or third party plugins to make this a bit easier.